Search

 You also might like

-Germany’s Vitarom Bets on Food Autonomy to Increase Efficiency
+Germany’s Vitarom Bets on Food Autonomy's Dimmable Lights to Increase Efficiency

-Germany’s Vitarom Bets on Food Autonomy to Increase Efficiency
+Germany’s Vitarom Bets on Food Autonomy's Dimmable Lights to Increase Efficiency

 Vitarom Neurath GbR, one of Germany’s leading tomato and pepper producers, is battling the same challenges as greenhouse and vertical farm operators everywhere else in Europe: skyrocketing energy prices.
 Established 10 years ago, when the four shareholders of the company teamed up, one of Vitarom’s key ambitions is to supply fresh, local produce to German customers year around.
 In order to ensure continuous supply and keep their energy costs under control, Vitarom opted to install energy-efficient LED lamps designed and manufactured by Food Autonomy.